Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 * 342 (1.1%) Type 1, Type 2 and gestational
 Together these account for 96.9% of those with codes for >1 type of diabetes; all remaining combinations are <1% each.

+To do: determine diagnosis dates for most populous groups and when diagnosis changed (or whether codes of second diabetes type are likely to be a mistake).

+&nbsp;

+### 05_dpctn_diabetes_type_issues
+Looks at potential miscoding/misclassification of diabetes/diabetes type, including:
+* Those coded as Type 1:
+** With no prescriptions for insulin
+** With insulin but also taking an OHA other than metformin/SGLT2-inhibitor ** With more than 3 years between diagnosis and initiating insulin treatment
+* Those coded as Type 2:
+** With less than 6 months between diagnosis and initiating insulin treatment ** With no OHA prescriptions prior to insulin initiation ** With no OHA/insulin prescriptions or high HbA1c measurements
+* Those coded as gestational only:
+** With unspecified diabetes codes >1 prior to earliest / >1 year after latest gestational diabetes code (excluding history of gestational diabetes), implying possible Type 1/2 diabetes

+Other data issues flagged by previous scripts:
+* Those with no type-specific diabetes codes (n=122,814 or 15.8% of the cohrot as per above flowchart)
+* Potential issue with diagnosis dates explored in script 03_dpctn_diabetes_diagnosis_dates